bencoscia/Scaling/README.md

 The .tpr in each subdirectory of 66K, 100K and 265K is identical.
 The only thing that will need to be changed is the node configuration

+submit_batches.sh will go into existing directories and copy batch submission scripts from the Slurm_Scripts directory into each configuration and submit them.

+compile_results.sh will create a text document with the number of steps that were able to be taken in each node configuration.

+plot_scaling.py will interpret the text document from compile_results.sh, do some conversion, and then plot the results.